-Service users are at greater risk of developing side effects and complications, additional monitoring is required when exceeding BNF maximum doses, see section 6.9.
+Service users are at greater risk of developing side effects and complications, additional monitoring is required when exceeding BNF maximum doses.
+If BNF maximum doses are exceeded then the high dose antipsychotic policy and monitoring should be followed.

 Seclusion

 Be aware of and be prepared to address any complications associated with rapid tranquillisation by